 Kent Canny - Olympia UU Congregation (2017-19)

-The time between long-term clergy is a time of complex change in the dynamics of a congregation.
-A skilled interim minister is trained for, and experienced with, engaging congregations in ministry that fosters intentional change.
-This can empower even troubled congregations to experience transformation and wholeness.
+We live through changing times, and we face so many kinds of shifts, losses, and newness.
+The time between long-term clergy is a period of especially complex change in the dynamics of a congregation.
+In my interim work I have trained for, and experienced, engaging congregations in ministry that fosters intentional change.
+Such ministry - whether or not engaged as an interim ministry - can empower congregations, healthy &/or troubled, to experience transformation and wholeness.

-I am a fully Accredited Interim Minister (AIM) in the UUA.
+I have been a fully Accredited Interim Minister (AIM) in the UUA for 7 years.
 I have completed three tiers of training with the Interim Ministry Network, an ecumenical/interfaith organization that certified me as a Transitional Ministry Specialist.
 I also have attended multiple annual seminars for UU Interim Ministers, receiving specialized training at each one.
 Plus, I seek out additional training most every year (usually in autumn).
-Now completing my sixth interim ministry, I have incorporated tools and analyses from all these educational opportunities into my work with congregations.
+Now completing my seventh interim ministry, I have incorporated tools and analyses from all these educational opportunities into my work with congregations.

 Discussion of Interim Ministry in UU Churches